Diamond Creek Falls

 How far is Diamond Creek Falls from a major city?

-Diamond Creek Falls is 12 miles from Crescent Lake (about 18 minutes' drive).
+Diamond Creek Falls is 23 miles from Oakridge (about 30 minutes' drive).

 More waterfalls in Oregon